usuaero/MachUpX/README.md

 Written by Cory Goates (graduate student, USU)

-NOTE: THIS CODE IS STILL IN DEVELOPMENT.
-ANY LEVEL OF FUNCTIONALITY IS NOT GUARANTEED AT THIS POINT.

 Discussion of the numerical lifting-line algorithm can be found in the following sources:

 W. F. Phillips and D. O. Snyder.
 "Modern Adaptation of Prandtl's